cyberark/conjur-spring-boot-sdk/README.md

 | ca.cert            | CONJUR_CERT_FILE         |   STRING        |   ca.cert file              |
 | SSL Certificate    | CONJUR_SSL_CERTIFICATE   |   INPUT STREAM  | Certificate Text            |

+##### Steps to set the environment variables in the Eclipse IDE

+Select the Client Class in Eclipse then do RightClick->Properties-> Run&Debug Setting-> Click New *In the Select Configuration popup click the Java App *In the Edit Launch Configuration properties window -> select Environment Tab -> click Add *In the New Environment Variable window , enter the properties with the corresponding name and vale one at a time by clciking the Add button->Click Apply &Close

+######Environment variables to add:

+*Enter CONJUR_ACCOUNT in the name field and the Account Id (created during the Conjur OSS setup.
+Ex: myConjurAccount) as value
+*CONJUR_APPLIANCE_URL in the name field and the https://localhost:8443 as value *CONJUR_AUTHN_LOGIN in the name field and the host/fileName1(created during the Conjur OSS setup Ex:host/<file name where grant permission is defined for the user)/userName( for whom the access is granted in fileName1)
+*CONJUR_AUTHN_TOKEN_FILE in the name field and the <path/fileName> as value, where the Token is saved *CONJUR_CERT_FILE in the name field and the <path /.der> (.der file created during the Conjur OSS setup) *CONJUR_SSL_CERTIFICATE in the name filed and the details of the certificate in the value field

 ## Using the Conjur Spring Boot Plugin

-Applications have two alternative methods for using the plugin.
-The first method is based on a standard Spring Boot @Value annotation and an optional conjur.properties file that enables the mapping of secret names.
-The second method is based on @ConjurValue and @ConjurValues, which are Conjur native annotations that enable individual and bulk secret retrieval.
+There are two ways to use the plugin.
+*@Value annotation and an optional conjur.properties file that enables the mapping of secret names.
+*@ConjurValue and @ConjurValues, which are Conjur native annotations(Custom Annotation) that enable individual and bulk secret retrieval.

 Option 1.
 The `@ConjurPropertySource` annotation allows you to specify the root of a policy to look up.
 The Spring Boot Plugin routes the look up to Conjur through the Conjur Spring Boot SDK and a REST API we expose.
 Using @ConjurPropertySource in conjunction with @Configuration classes is required.
 The names of secrets, passwords, and user IDs all remain as originally specified.
 You can fetch Conjur managed secrets using a standard @Value annotation.
 By adding an optional file with the name `conjur.properties` in a Spring Boot classloader discoverable location `(<a path>/resources/)`, you can map the names of secrets as specified in the application code to the names stored in the Conjur Vault.

  Example use case: Given the following vault path `policy/my-application` containing this configuration data pair `database.password=mysecretpassword`, the following `@Configuration` class uses `@ConjurPropertySource` to contribute `policy/my-application` to the environment's set of `PropertySources.`